QilinGu/udacity_ml/projects/capstone/README.md

 for our maximum Q value and maximum Score from Python into Tensorflow on every iteration.
 Tensorboard can only report on values stored in the C/C++ pipeline.
 We dump the results to the log file every 100 iterations to keep the log file sizes in check.
 This took me a bit of time to figure out.

+In a separate browser window, navigate to "http://0.0.0.0:6006" to see Tensorbard visualizations of our network as it trains, which we showed earlier.
+The repository begins with the good network which consists of 8 layers.
+Tensorboard will show you the weights as wN and biases as bN for each layer, as well as the loss, q_max, and top score over time.

+A lot of these libraries were new for me.
+The primary challenges were grok'ing how to work with Tensorflow and Tensorboard, and the separation of variable space between Python and the C/C++ data pipeline.
+Next, PyGame and PyMunk had released a new version of the code that broke the original CarMunk, so we had to figure out both the physics library and the gaming environment.
+Finally, we had to implement the Deep Q Learning algorithm but substitute our simpler, pedagogical network for their convolutional network.

+The longest standing bug was
+an improper treatment of the target and training networks.
+For a few weeks I was training and simulating the same network, then copying it to an offline target.
+Wrong.
+My learner kept thrashing and not progressing well, causing me to wonder if simple networks would even work!
+By careful digging in the related research to Deep Q Learning, I found a paper that explained how neural networks are unstable when you train and drive reinforcement learning at the same time.
+Well, how about that.
+I carefully analyzed the code and found my mistake.
+Once that was in place, the learners took off!

+Originally I had planned to introduce a simple approach for working with GPUs, too.
+After blowing a few hundred dollars on GPU hosting, though, I felt that was unreasonable for an academic exercise, and switched gears to simpler networks.
+I also wanted to share my carefully honed Docker containers.
+Wrestling NVida, Amazon, Docker, Tensorflow, PyGame, and MatPlotLib proved frustrating.
+Even after I got them running, the cost of the daily container would exceed $500/month for 1 GPU, and one wasn't interesting.
+I sense market opportunity...

 ### Refinement